Summarizing the Summas, or, The Simplicity of Saint Thomas Aquinas

 Oct 8th, 2009 | By | Category: Blog Posts

-St. Thomas Aquinas is a Doctor of the Catholic Church.
-He is further marked for distinction by Pope Leo XIII, who wrote that “[Thomas Aquinas] is rightly and deservedly esteemed the special bulwark and glory of the Catholic faith.”
-(Aeterni Patris, 17.)
-Admittedly, the Angelic Doctor has fallen upon hard times.
+Thomas Aquinas is one of thirty-three Doctors of the Catholic Church.
+St. Thomas is further marked for distinction by Pope Leo XIII, who wrote that “he is rightly and deservedly esteemed the special bulwark and glory of the Catholic faith” (Aeterni Patris, 17).
+This recommendation notwithstanding, the Angelic Doctor has recently fallen upon hard times.
 Fergus Kerr’s sometimes snarky epitome, Twentieth-Century Catholic Theologians (Malden, MA: Blackwell, 2007), could have been appropriately subtitled “The Escape from Thomism.”
-I think that this is very unfortunate.
-It is surely no coincidence that departure from “the special bulwark and glory of the Catholic faith” has been accompanied by a veritable onslaught upon that faith from within the ranks of Catholic academia.
-But I am not here concerned to defend Catholicism.
-Suffice to say that I love St. Thomas.
-I love his work.
-In times of dire spiritual need he has proven to be a friend and a Christian brother.
-So there is a hint as to what are my visceral reactions and such.
+It is surely no coincidence that the modern theologians’ marked departure from “the special bulwark and glory of the Catholic faith” has been accompanied by some significant slippage from that faith within the ranks of Catholic academia.
+This is of course most unfortunate, but I am not here concerned to chart or specifically respond to recent developments in Catholic theology.
+I will only note, autobiographically, that in times of real spiritual and intellectual need, St. Thomas has indeed proven to be a bulwark against confusion and unbelief, while his modern detractors have been of minimal service in this regard.

-I have sometimes been befuddled by the very table of contents to the Summas.
-What in the world are they about?
-These things are not exactly arranged like my Evangelical textbooks in systematic theology.
-If you are like me, not over-burdened with background in ancient and medieval theology and philosophy, the Summas can be a bit much.
-If you have been reared on Evangelical or some form of existentialist theology, the long bits about acts, habits, virtues, and vices might seem to constitute a dull, misplaced, and potentially disastrous slide from theology (especially soteriology) into ethics.
-It seems like the only distinctively Christian part comes at the end of both works, and is there marred (in Protestant eyes) by sacramentalism.
-Well, I cannot speak to all that.
-I can give you my take on the Summas, which is based upon admittedly scattered (though repeated) readings, together with the little work put into compiling the Index.
-Here it is, in a nutshell:
+Still, I can understand why not everyone finds St. Thomas easy to appreciate.
+One can become befuddled by the very table of contents to the Summas, much more the dialectic attention to detail in the bodies of those works.
+This was certainly my experience as a Protestant.
+What in the world are these books about?
+They are not exactly arranged like Evangelical textbooks in systematic theology, nor do they read anything like Bible commentaries, or even the Church fathers.
+In short, if one is not over-burdened with background in medieval theology and philosophy, the Summas can be a bit much.
+If you, like me have been reared on Evangelical (or some form of contemporary existentialist) theology, the long sections and sub-sections on acts, habits, virtues, and vices might seem to constitute a dull, misplaced, and potentially disastrous slide from theology (especially soteriology) into ethics.
+It can seem like the only distinctively Christian doctrines come at the end of both works, and are there marred (at least in Protestant eyes) by sacramentalism.
+So, Thomas Aquinas seemingly suffers from the worst of two worlds: dry and academic on one hand, superstitious and sacerdotal on the other–a sad wedding of philosophy and priestcraft.

 2. Human beings want to be happy.

-I told you that we would be keeping it simple.
-But herein lies a clue to the seemingly disproportionate space spent on human psychology (in an older sense of the word, which includes ethics and what we call “epistemology”) in the Summas.
-Thomas is not concerned with abstractions.
+Herein lies a clue to the seemingly disproportionate space spent on human psychology (in an older sense of the word, which includes ethics and what we call “epistemology”) in the Summas.
+Thomas is not particularly concerned with abstractions.
 He is concerned with real and practical things.
-Now, few realities are as practical to us humans as the facts that there are such things as human beings and these desire happiness.
-St. Thomas, like everybody else, knows that people want to be happy.
+Few realities are as practical to us humans as the facts that there are such things as human beings and these desire happiness.
+Aquinas, like everybody else, knows that people want to be happy.
 But he also wants to know:

 1. Why is there such a thing as man, who desires happiness?